bitfield/script/README.md

 wrote, err := p.Stdout()
 ```

-In conjunction with `Stdin()`, `Stdout()` is useful for writing programs which filter input.
-For example, here is a program which simply copies its input to its output, like `cat`:
+In conjunction with `Stdin()`, `Stdout()` is useful for writing programs that filter input.
+For example, here is a program that simply copies its input to its output, like `cat`:

 ```go
 func main() {